ever-co/ever-teams-boards-server/README.md

-# Example of excalidraw collaboration server
+# Ever Teams Whiteboard Server

+This repo is a modified fork of https://github.com/excalidraw/excalidraw-room (Copyright (c) 2020 Excalidraw, [MIT license](https://github.com/excalidraw/excalidraw-room/blob/master/LICENSE))

-Collaboration server for Excalidraw
+Collaboration server for Whiteboards.

 If you need to use cluster mode with pm2.
 Checkout: https://socket.io/docs/v4/pm2/